tasdikrahman/spammy/README.rst

 - train the classifier on your own dataset to classify your emails into spam or ham
 - Dead simple to use.
 See `usage <#example>`__
 - Blazingly fast once the classifier is trained.
 (See `benchmarks <#benchmarks>`__)
+- Custom exceptions raised so that when you miss something, spammy tells you where did you go wrong in a graceful way
 - Written in uncomplicated ``python``
 - Built on top of the giant shoulders of `nltk <http://nltk.org>`__